furqaannabi/realia/README.md

 ## 👥 Team

-Built with ❤️ by Furqaan Nabi for ETHOnline 2025
+Built with ❤️ by Furqaan Nabi and Apurva Borhade for ETHOnline 2025

 ---